Inspire Education's news

 - • Certificate IV in Business Administration

 You may have already learnt the duties of a Payroll Clerk on the job, as part of general office and clerical duties.
-In that case, Certificate IV in Bookkeeping or Accounting courses are the ideal qualifications for you to build your financial skills and progress further in the financial services industry in more demanding accountant jobs.
+In that case, a Certificate 4 Accounting course is the ideal qualification for you to build your financial skills and progress further in the financial services industry in more demanding accountant jobs.
 Alternatively, you can use a Business Administration or Accounts Administration qualification to formalise your abilities with a nationally recognised vocational qualification.

 General job competencies required as a Payroll Clerk include: knowledge and experience working with payrolls, general bookkeeping procedures, general accounting principles and administration procedures.